appwrite/demos-for-functions/java/generate-unsplash-image/README.md

 # Generate Image From Unsplash API

-A sample Java Cloud Function for sending a welcome email to a newly registered user.
+A sample Java Cloud Function for generating picture url from Unsplash API.

 ## 📝 Environment Variables